slingr-stack/github-package/README.md

 ## Configuration

-In order to configure the endpoint you will need to create a GitHub App.
+In order to configure the package you will need to create a GitHub App.
 This can be done in your personal account or under an organization.
 Here you can find detailed information on how to do it:

 [Registering GitHub Apps](https://developer.github.com/apps/building-integrations/setting-up-and-registering-github-apps/registering-github-apps/)

-Once you have created your app you will be able to configure the endpoint.
+Once you have created your app you will be able to configure the package.

 ### App ID